ckaestne/seaibib/README.md

 > Nice essay about how much of ML research focuses on improving ML algorithms and evaluating on benchmarks with simple metrics, rather than focusing on impact and deployments.
 The latter requires a much broader scope of thinking in terms of the end-users' goals and the larger system.
 Good motivation for studying SE4AI/production ML.

+Humbatova, Nargiz, Gunel Jahangirova, Gabriele Bavota, Vincenzo Riccio, Andrea Stocco, and Paolo Tonella. "[Taxonomy of real faults in deep learning systems](https://arxiv.org/abs/1910.11015)."
+In *Proceedings of the ACM/IEEE 42nd International Conference on Software Engineering*, pp. 1110-1121.
+2020.

+> Extensive study of problems data scientists face when using deep learning frameworks, using interviews, issue analysis (of projects using these frameworks!), and stackoverflow questions.
+Problems mostly related to network architecture, hyperparameters, and data quality.

 ## Others with notes

 *Not necessarily papers and books I recommend, but they may be of interest for specific concerns.*